-This post appeared on the Colon Cancer Coalition.
+This post appeared on Colon Cancer Coalition and is reprinted with permission.

 When I was told that a stage III rectal cancer diagnosis would result in wearing an ostomy bag, I was revolted.
 Having a hole cut into my abdomen where my colon was exposed and waste pouring out simply disgusted me.
 I did everything I could leading up to surgery to have a complete response to chemotherapy and radiation treatment.